 How to Use Our Service

-Counsellors can be contacted by telephoning 416-385-9200, Monday to Friday, from 10-6 p.m. and asking to speak to a counsellor.
+Counselors can be contacted by telephoning 416-385-9200, Monday to Friday, from 10-6 p.m. and asking to speak to a counselor.
 For information-based inquiries, you can talk to the person who answers the phone and they will try to assist you.
 In-person interviews are available by appointment.
 All consultations, whether by telephone or in person, are strictly confidential.

 |June 1987||A group of human service professionals begins meeting on a regular basis in order to establish a community agency to aid Japanese-speaking people.|